jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 == Type of study and study design

 The study design was a randomized controlled trial (RCT) with 11 waves of data collection spanning 13 years.
-The study consisted of three phases: Phase 1 (wave 1-5) was included carrying out the preventive intervention or control condition.
-Phase 2 (wave 6-9) was aimed at differentiating the effect of a second "booster" intervention among a random subsample of the treated families in comparison to non-treated families on the outcomes of interest.
-The third phase of the study (wave 10-11) was focused on the long-term effects of the initial and booster intervention @tolan2016.
-For the present study, we focus only on the data collected at wave 10 and 11 (see section #link(<Variables>)[Variables])
+The study consisted of three phases: Phase 1 (1st-5th wave) was included carrying out the preventive intervention or control condition.
+Phase 2 (6th-9th wave) was aimed at differentiating the effect of a second "booster" intervention among a random subsample of the treated families in comparison to non-treated families on the outcomes of interest.
+The third phase of the study (10th and 11th wave) was focused on the long-term effects of the initial and booster intervention @tolan2016.
+For the present study, we focus only on the data collected at 10th and 11th wave (see section #link(<Variables>)[Variables])

 == Randomization

-In the SAFE Children study, the initial random assignment to the control or treatment condition was done within classroms to control for potential confounding school related effect.
+In the SAFE children study, the initial random assignment to the control or treatment condition was done within classrooms to control for potential confounding school-related effects.
 They randomly assigned 55% of the children in each classroom to the treatment condition and 45% to the control condition.
-This intentional imbalance was based research indicating higher attrition rates for the intervention group @tolan2004.
+This intentional imbalance was based on research indicating higher attrition rates for the intervention group @tolan2004.
 After randomization, families remained in the same conditions throughout the study.
 In the second study phase, during fourth grade, approximately half of the families ($N = 114$) in the treatment group were randomly selected to receive a “booster” intervention.

-Regarding the present study, wave 10 and wave 11 data will be randomly split into two equal halves to create a training and testing/validation sample.
-The training set comprises the first half of wave 10 and the second half of wave 11, whereas the remaining half of wave 11 constitutes the test set.
+Regarding the present study, data from the 10th and 11th wave will be randomly split into two equal halves to create a training and testing/validation sample.
+The training set comprises the first half of the 10th wave and the second half of the 11th wave, whereas the remaining half of the 11th wave constitutes the test set.
 Randomization will be conducted using the seed `250925192132`.

 == Variables

 <Variables>

-Based on the study's objective, the main variables of interest the are the items of  the Youth Self Report (YSR) and Child Behavior Checklist (CBCL) from the Achenbach System of Empirically Based Assessment @achenbach2001a.
+Based on the study's objective, the main variables of interest are the items of  the Youth Self Report (YSR) and Child Behavior Checklist (CBCL) from the Achenbach System of Empirically Based Assessment @achenbach2001a.
 The Teacher Report Form (TRF) was excluded from the current study, because there were no overlapping waves of data that included the full item set for all three informants (parent, child, teacher).
 In the primary study the 2001 version of the ASEBA was used @achenbach2001a.
 It includes 113 items for the CBCL, and 112 items for the YSR.
 The items are rated on a three-point Likert scale, where 0 = Not true, 1 = Somewhat or sometimes true, and 2 = Very true or often true.
 The ASEBA is organized into eight clinical subscales, which are used to assess various dimensions of child behavior and emotional problems (see Table 3).
 Not all items are included in these subscales, and items that do not correspond to one of the clinical subscales are grouped under "Other problems".
-These items will be disregarded for the construction of the subtest in the the current study.
-This is due to fact that the contents of these items focus on very specific psychopathological problems that do not belong to the general psychopathological dimensions that the ASEBA subscales are designed to assess.
+These items will be disregarded for the construction of the subtest in the current study.
+This is due to the fact that the contents of these items focus on very specific psychopathological problems that do not belong to the general psychopathological dimensions that the ASEBA subscales are designed to assess.
 The YSR and CBCL differ in the number of items per clinical subscale (see Table 3) because  the CBCL includes additional items that cannot be assessed via self-report.
-The exact mapping of the item identifier to the clinical subscales for both measures is provided in an additional file in the registration (_aseba_man_2001.xlsx_).
+The exact mapping of the item identifiers to the clinical subscales for both measures is provided in an additional file in the registration (_aseba_man_2001.xlsx_).

 == Exhaustiveness of Variables